Puship/PushPlugin/README.md

 ##<a name="automatic_installation"></a>Automatic Installation

-**Note:** For each service supported - ADM, APNS, GCM or MPNS - you may need to download the SDK and other support files.
-See the [Manual Installation](#manual_installation) instructions below for more details about each platform.
+**Note:** For each service supported - APNS, GCM or MPNS - you may need to download the SDK and other support files.

 ### Cordova